November 8, 2008 – Saturday – Cape Peninsula Tour, Western Cape, South Africa

 We then loop back to the outer coast and see parasail surfers at Witsand Bay before entering the Cape of Good Hope Preserve.
 Our driver spots 12 Eland and 6 Bontebok, and some wild Ostrich.
 The Cape of Good Hope is the most southwesterly point of land in Africa, and certainly qualifies as a landmark.
 It is madness as tour buses arrive and everyone scrambles to get their photo taken.
 I manage to get my photo taken before the crowd gets in there!

 Cape Point is at the end of the peninsula, and has both the original lighthouse (decommissioned after the Portuguese liner Lusitania was lost on the rocks) and the new lighthouse (located lower down so it’s not obscured by fog).
-I hike up the very steep trail to the top of Cape Point where the old lighthouse is located.
+I hike up the very steep trail to the top of Cape Point where the old lighthouse is located (see banner image above).
 There is also a funicular railway running to the top.
 Our guide called ahead and reserved a table for us in the restaurant at Cape Point – a very busy place!

 After lunch, we drive back along False Bay, stopping at a very nice public campground and picnic area.
 Next stop is the African Penguin colony at The Boulders, where we nearly get blown to bits by flying sand and strong winds.
 As we drive through Simon’s Town, our guide points out the shark warning system that is in place for this strikingly beautiful beach area.